 Institute of Networked Energy Systems

 The Institute of Networked Energy Systems was incorporated into the German Aerospace Center (DLR) in June 2017.
 The primary research objective of the three scientific departments Urban and Residential Technologies, Energy System Technologies and Energy Systems Analysis is to ensure the development of technologies and concepts for managing the energy transition.
-The Institute currently employs around 150 staff at two locations in the Oldenburg city region.
+The Institute currently employs around 185 staff at two locations in Oldenburg and Stuttgart.

 Roots in the “NEXT ENERGY Research Centre”